Certainly, given their preference, plaintiffs’ lawyer will choose PG County or Baltimore City as the venue for almost any Maryland accident case.

 - Settlement value of injury and malpractice cases in Prince George’s County

-Fallacy That Jurisdictional Differences in Value Are a Bad Thing
+Jurisdictional Differences in Value Are Not a Bad Thing

 There is ample evidence that some jurisdictions give larger compensation awards than others.
 This phenomenon is not limited to value differences we see in Baltimore and Prince George’s County in Maryland.
 Every state has jurisdictional differences.
 Just to our north, for example, there is a huge difference in what a Philadelphia jury would award compared to almost anywhere else in the state.